romain-valeo/EVSE-connections/README.md

 > To obtain it, you can either open the router admininstration UI to check all connected devices,\
 > or you can type `ip neigh show` from the Phytec board terminal to identify all other devices IP addresses in the same network.

-Once done, you can open a brower and type `http://localhost:8080/ui/index.html` to open the ComboCS UI.
+Once done, you can open a browser and type `http://localhost:8080/ui/index.html` to open the ComboCS UI.